react-native-datetimepicker/datetimepicker/README.md

 #### `locale` (`optional`, `iOS only`)

-Allows changing of the locale of the component.
-By default it uses the device's locale.
+Allows changing the locale of the component.
+By default, the device's locale is used.
+Please note using this prop is discouraged due to not working reliably in all picker modes.
+Prefer localization as documented in [Localization note](#localization-note)

 ```js
 <RNDateTimePicker locale="es-ES" />